eMoflon/emoflon-ibex-eclipse-build/doc/how-to-run-eclipse-on-macos.md

 - As for the `Terminal` app, add the privileges for `Full Disk Access` and `Developer Tools` to your `Eclipse.app`.

 You can now start your custom `Eclipse.app` with a double click on it.
 If macOS asks if you really want to start the "broken" app, select `Run`.
+If there is no option to run it, you can force macOS into opening it by going to the "Privacy and Security" settings and scrolling down to the bottom.

 All modifications on the local `Eclipse.app` can also be made with [this script](../scripts/fix-eclipse-app-macos.sh).